Brupez/Brupez/README.md

 - 👋 Hi, I’m @Brupez
 - 👀 I’m interested in learning with GitHub community and looking for new opportunities.
-- 🌱 I’m currently learning PHP 7!
+- 🌱 I’m currently student in Computer Science and engineering at Aveiro's University
 - 📫 How to reach me to brunolop50@gmail.com

 <!---